blcxtranslations/blcx/_translated/chapter-0028.md

 The reason he had such success was due to his diligence, his character of never giving up, but it was also due to the fact that he used of many Purifying Essence Pills daily.

 Nine pills a day, one of which was a mid grade pill.
-With such strong medicinal power, it not only improved his cultivation, there were also many other benefits to practicing techniques.
+With such strong medicinal power, it not only improved his cultivation, there were also many other benefits to practising techniques.
 Therefore, Lin Xuan was able to, in a relatively short period, grasp the Ice Needles spell, which was not surprising at all.

 As the strongest mid rank technique, Ice Needles was also very well known.
 The day he grasped it, Lin Xuan went again to that mystic canyon that only he know, to quietly test its power.